wp-plugins/testimonial-basics/readme.txt

 3. Activate the theme through the Wordpress Admin panel under "Plugins".

 == Frequently Asked Questions ==

+= Page load speeds are slow =

+If your page load speed is slow it will likely be because you are using Gravatars and you are not using a cache plugin.
+It is recommended that you use a cache plugin for any site, whether or not you are using Gravatars for Testimonial Basics.
+I use WP Super Cache.

 = I just downloaded version 2.0.0 and I lost all my formatting =